GunnarGriese/gunnargriese.github.io/_posts/2023-08-09-ga4-time-travel-bridging-utc-and-local-timezones.md

   2 ASC
 ```

 The query above obtains the `event_date` and `event_timestamp` from the GA4 BQ export schema, converting the `event_timestamp` to a date format.
 We achieve this by first applying BQ's [`TIMESTAMP_MICROS` function](https://cloud.google.com/bigquery/docs/reference/standard-sql/timestamp_functions#timestamp_micros) to the `event_timestamp` column.
-The resulting TIMESTAMP value is then passed into BQ Standard SQL's powerful [`EXTRACT` function](https://cloud.google.com/bigquery/docs/reference/standard-sql/timestamp_functions#extract), which allows us to extract a various parts of the input timestamp (e.g., DAY, MONTH, YEAR, etc.).
+The resulting TIMESTAMP value is then passed into BQ Standard SQL's [`EXTRACT` function](https://cloud.google.com/bigquery/docs/reference/standard-sql/timestamp_functions#extract), which allows us to extract various parts of the input timestamp (e.g., HOUR, DAY, DAYOFWEEK, MONTH, YEAR, etc.).

 In this case, we extract the date from the timestamp using `EXTRACT(date FROM TIMESTAMP_MICROS(event_timestamp))`.
 This results in a date format that matches the `event_date` format (YYYYMMDD), allowing us to compare the two fields.

 The conversion process applied to GA4 data can lead to confusing results though: